 Be prepared that the higher the domain authority and traffic of the website, the more time it usually takes for them to move your article along their publishing pipeline.

 And steer clear of websites that ask for money to publish your content.
 These websites don’t have enough traffic or domain authority so they rely on free content from desperate writers who are willing to pay for backlinks.
 They also have no editorial process.
 Well-established websites that allow guest posts never ask you to pay for anything.

 2. Share infographics

-People are 3 times more likely to share infographics than any other type of content.
+An increasing number (65%) of B2B marketers use infographics in their content.
 That’s why they’re great for building backlinks.
 But what makes them so effective?

 Those infographics that get shared the most have three features in common:

 It’s the visual aspect of infographics that first catches people’s attention.
 Or it doesn’t if your infographic is poorly designed.
 To create an outstanding design for your infographic, you may use graphic design tools such as Canva, Visme or Crello.
 These are freemium tools that you’re able to use for free but to unlock more features, you need to pay for a subscription.

 Use it as an opportunity to learn about graphic design.
 If, however, you decide that design is not your strong suit, you may hire a freelance designer who will do the job for you.
 It can pay off in the long term as it gives your infographic a more professional look.

 The second feature is equally important.
 By definition, an infographic is a visual representation of data or information.
 This means that while visuals are important for conveying the data or information, the actual content needs to be well-researched, on-point and about topics that people care about and consider useful.